PlayStation Portable (PSP) Architecture

 Firstly, there’s the Visual Shell or ‘VSH’, which is the first thing the user notices after powering on the PSP.
 The VSH is a graphical user interface that allows the user to run games and other modules (only user-type ones).
 It is composed of multiple modules, some of which are only loaded upon request.

-As a curious fact: the system call used to boot retail games will first reboot the console, and then load the executable.
-Possibly to unload the VSH and free up resources for the game.
+As a curious fact, the system call used to launch retail games works by first rebooting the console, and then loading the executable.
+This approach was possibly done to unload the VSH and free up resources for the game.

 Secondly, there is a second partition in NAND that stores user-related data, such as network settings.
-This partition is called ‘flash1’ (as opposed to ‘flash0’) and its content is referred to as system settings.
+This partition is called ‘flash1’ (as opposed to ‘flash0’) and its contents are called system settings.

 Boot process

-Now that we’ve identified the main parts, let’s see how they organise to put the console into a ‘working state’ once we switch it on.
-Security is only briefly discussed here; the next section goes into more depth.
+Now that we have identified the main parts, let’s examine how they work together to bring the console into a ‘working state’ (once it is switch on).
+Security is discussed only briefly here; the later ‘Anti-Piracy and Homebrew’ section explores it in more depth.

 The complex boot process works as follows [34] [35]: